ButbkaDrug/butbkadrug.github.io/content/posts/romans-2-1-11.md

 You see, it were not exclusive to Jewish believers only, as some might argue.
 No, this is the disease that can affect anyone.

 ## High moral standards are good
 Let's clarify that high moral standards are **NOT Evil**.
 God sets this standards.
 And those who live in God's kingdom should strive to adhere to His expectations.
 To be more like our Father.
 Those **standards**, as we call them, are simply are **guard rails** that do not let us hurt ourselves and others.
 So, it not like we try to be good boys and girls to keep our God happy, behaving appropriately at the church and if we particularly holy in public too.
-While on the inside burning with all kids of desires.
+While on the inside burning with all kinds of desires.
 Rotting inside out.
 No, that's not the goal.
 Our behavior should be a representation of our inner change.
 Outer state, our conduct, our behavior, should reflect inner state, state of our heart.
 Not the other way around.

 ### Example